CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 telephone: +44 (0)1223 357535
 email: jlwardens@gmail.com
 regularMeetings:
+  - Sundays 0900-1000
   - Sundays 1030-1130
+  - Tuesdays 1745-1815 (Young Friends Worship)
   - Wednesdays 1315-1345
-  - Once a month on third Tuesdays 1315-1345
+  - Once a month on third Mondays 1900-2000
 eventVenue: true
 ---

-Jesus Lane is a busy meeting, which often has 50-60 Friends gathered on Sundays, meeting from 1030-1130am.
+Jesus Lane is a busy meeting, which often has 50-60 Friends gathered on Sundays, meeting from 9am-10am and 1030am-1130am.
 We have [family-friendly arrangements](/meetings/jesus-lane/childrens-meeting.html) for Sunday worship.

 Tea and coffee follows Meeting for Worship, as well as other regular activities which you are welcome to stay for:

 - **Local Meeting for Business** is held on the first Sunday of each months (except January and August)
-- **Singing Together** takes place at 1200 on the third Sunday of each month
+- **Singing Together** takes place at 1215 on the third Sunday of each month
 - Also on third Sundays we have a **bring-and-share lunch**.

-You are welcome to join us for either or both of a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230, or for our regular **drop-in silence every Friday** from 1700-1800: stay as long as you like, leave when you want (also an opportunity to browse our Library).
+You are welcome to join us for either or both of a **Meeting for Worship on Wednesdays** from 1315-1345, preceded every week by a Soup and Cheese lunch at 1230, or for our regular **drop-in silence every Friday** from 1700-1800: stay as long as you like, leave when you want (also an opportunity to browse our Library).

-We hold monthly **Evening Meetings for Worship** on Tuesdays, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled **Ideas Online**.
+We hold monthly **Evening Meetings for Worship** on first (online) and third (in-person) Mondays, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on alternate Monday evenings during term time for regular one-off discussions entitled
+**Ideas Online**.

 Please get in touch to sign up to our weekly email to find out about upcoming events and for connection details for joining us online.

 Note: Please do not come to the Meeting House if you are experiencing COVID-like symptoms.

-### Winter 2022-2023: Warm Wednesdays

-Jesus Lane Meeting has been awarded a micro grant of £1000 by Cambridge City Council to support the cost of offering a quiet warm space in Ann Docwra every Wednesday 9.30 - 5.30 between October 19th - End of March 2023.

-We hope that this offer will be of benefit for people experiencing fuel poverty.
-We think it may be of particular interest to people now expected to work from home who may be worried about their fuel bills.
-We plan to offer a friendly welcome, free wifi, tables for home working (max 5) free tea/coffee, soup lunch (for a donation) and quiet activities with access to light reading, jigsaw puzzle, board games, occasional crafts, social chat etc.
+### Open House

+Jesus Lane Meeting is open every Wednesday throughout the year from 10.30am-4pm.
+We offer a warm friendly social space, free tea and coffee, games, puzzles, space to work from home with free access to wifi.
+Homemade soup lunch is served at 12.30.

 ### Getting to the Meeting House